dot-memento/nn-from-scratch/README.md

-# 🚧 Work In Progress: quite clunky and unstable 🚧

 # Neural Networks from Scratch in C

 This repository contains a lightweight neural network implementation in C. It provides a framework for creating, training, and evaluating neural networks with configurable architectures through JSON configuration.